sheffield-bioinformatics-core/data-formatting/slides.md

     + Sometimes extreme values such as 999 are sometimes used
 - `NA` is Ok, but what if NA is a valid category in your data?
     + R will recognise `NA` as a missing value and can ignore it in calculations
-    + you can define what text is used to represent missing (NULL, None,"-")
 - Safest to leave the cell *empty*
     + but you need to be careful with blank spaces